 I can’t call for help because by the time I realise that I won’t be able to fight the depression anymore, my ability to communicate or reach out to others has already failed.

-13» I become terrified to talk to or hear from people.
+I BECOME TERRIFIED TO TALK TO PEOPLE or hear from people.
 When I say terrified, I mean terrified – the fear factor is huge.
 I cringe at the thought that someone might talk to me.
 This is item 9, but magnified one hundredfold.

-14» I hide in my house.
+I HIDE IN MY HOUSE.
 I don’t go to work and I don’t go visiting people.
 I don’t want to go outside for any reason.

 Any activity that requires me to leave the house stops happening.
 I stop going to the gym, I stop meeting with friends, I stop talking walks.